The Right Paint Finish Can Actually Help Your Home Look Cleaner—Here's How

-As if choosing the right paint colors isn’t hard enough, home updaters must also consider the different types of paint finishes, which are hugely important to the final look of a newly painted space.
-If you have children and pets at home or a lot of people coming in and out, certain paint finishes can be a magnet for dirt, debris, and scuffmarks.
-Some of these finishes even clean better than others.
+As if choosing the right paint colors isn't hard enough, home updaters must also consider the different types of paint finishes, which are hugely important to the final look of a newly painted space.
+If you have children and pets at home or host often, certain paint finishes can be a magnet for all of the dirt, debris, and scuff marks that are bound to happen.
+Some of these finishes are also easier to clean than others.

-Just as certain paint colors can make your home look dirtier and different paint brands offer varying color quality and durability, certain paint finishes can ruin the spotless (or close to it) look of your home, while others can make keeping a clean-looking home easier; picking the right one might mean the difference between daily cleaning stress and regular satisfaction with the cleanliness of your space.
+Just as certain paint colors can make your home look dirtier and different paint brands offer varying color quality and durability, certain paint finishes can ruin the spotless (or close to it) look of your home, while others can actually help your home look cleaner.
+Picking the right paint finish could mean the difference between daily cleaning stress and a cleaner-looking home with less effort.

-Kate Lester of Kate Lester Interiors says the general rule of thumb when selecting a paint finish is that the higher the gloss (or shine), the greater the durability.
-But it’s important to keep in mind that the glossier the paint, the more likely it is to show dirt.
+Kate Lester of Kate Lester Interiors says the general rule of thumb when selecting a paint finish is that the higher the gloss (or shine), the greater the durability and the easier it is to clean.
+However, the glossier the paint, the more likely it is to show dirt.
 This ultimately means that different surfaces in the home and different rooms should have different paint finishes—high-gloss paint finishes might do best (and look cleanest) in low-traffic spaces.

 The key to choosing the right paint finish is really more about finding a balance between aesthetic, durability, and cleanability than anything else.
 Here are the paint finishes you'll want to avoid (and choose) for an easier-to-clean home, according to top interior designers.

 If that glossy wall you painted a year or two ago starts to chip or peel, it can put you in a precarious position.
-Lisa Rickert, CEO and Creative Director of Jolie Home, says, “Glossy finishes show any and all imperfections on a wall and [are] nearly impossible to touch up without repainting the entire service.”
-So, any area of your home that will get a lot of wear and tear is not ideal for a high gloss finish.
+Lisa Rickert, CEO and Creative Director of Jolie Home, says, "Glossy finishes show any and all imperfections on a wall and [are] nearly impossible to touch up without repainting the entire surface."
+So, any area of your home that will get a lot of wear-and-tear is not ideal for a high-gloss finish.

 A glossy paint finish looks great in rooms such as kitchens, especially for people who cook a lot.
 This is because food spills, oil splatters, etc. will wipe off glossy paint far more easily than it will with other paint finishes.
 It just takes a sponge or rag, and everything should come off the wall without leaving a stain.

-Semi-gloss paint is slightly glossy, but doesn’t reflect too much light.
-Lester likes using semi-gloss paint on any wall paneling or area that sees a good amount of wear and tear.
-“Our in-house standard when designing a home is to use a semi-gloss for baseboards, door casing, and doors,” she says.
+Semi-gloss paint is slightly glossy, but it doesn't reflect too much light.
+Lester likes using semi-gloss paint on any wall paneling or area that sees a good amount of wear-and-tear.
+"Our in-house standard when designing a home is to use a semi-gloss for baseboards, door casing, and doors," she says.
+This paint finish is just glossy enough to make it easy to wipe clean, yet it won't look too shiny.

 Eggshell has just a touch of gloss to it.
 Rodgers says, "An eggshell finish has a little bit of sheen to it (like an eggshell does), and while it's nice if you want a little more light reflection, it's harder to touch-up."